There will be minisymposia on:

 T. Gerstner: Parallel adaptive multilevel Monte Carlo simulation

-Abstract: We use the multilevel Monte Carlo method to compute prices of financial derivatives and combine this method with two adaptive algorithms.
-In the first algorithm we consider time discretization and sample size as two separate dimensions and use dimension-adaptive refinement to optimize the error with respect to these dimensions in relation to the computational costs.
+Abstract: They use the multilevel Monte Carlo method to compute prices of financial derivatives and combine this method with two adaptive algorithms.
+In the first algorithm they consider time discretization and sample size as two separate dimensions and use dimension-adaptive refinement to optimize the error with respect to these dimensions in relation to the computational costs.
 The second algorithm uses locally adaptive timestepping and is constructed especially for non-Lipschitz payoff functions whose weak and strong order of convergence is reduced when the Euler-Maruyama method is used to discretize the underlying stochastic differential equation.
 The numerical results show that for barrier options the convergence order for smooth payoffs can be recovered in these cases.
-In order to implement these methods on parallel computers we apply parallelization techniques which are able to obtain a linear speed-up.
+In order to implement these methods on parallel computers they apply parallelization techniques which are able to obtain a linear speed-up.

 J. Guyon: Calibration of Local Correlation Models to Basket Smiles

 Abstract: Allowing correlation to be local, i.e., state-dependent, in multi-asset models allows better hedging by incorporating correlation moves in the delta.
 When options on a basket, be it a stock index, a cross FX rate, or an interest rate spread, are liquidly traded, one may want to calibrate a local correlation to these option prices.
 Only two particular solutions have been suggested so far in the literature.
 Both solutions impose a particular dependency of the correlation matrix on the asset values that one has no reason to undergo.
-By combining the particle method (see Being Particular About Calibration, Guyon and Henry-Labordere, Risk magazine, January 2012) with a new simple idea, we build whole families of calibrated local correlation models, which include the two existing models as special cases.
+By combining the particle method (see Being Particular About Calibration, Guyon and Henry-Labordere, Risk magazine, January 2012) with a new simple idea, they build whole families of calibrated local correlation models, which include the two existing models as special cases.
 For the first time, one can now design a calibrated local correlation in order to fit a view on the correlation skew, or reproduce historical correlation, or match some exotic option prices, thus improving the pricing, hedging, and risk-management of multi-asset derivatives.
-We also show how to generalize this technique to calibrate (i) models that combine stochastic interest rates, stochastic dividend yield, local stochastic volatility, and local correlation; and (ii) single-asset path-dependent volatility models.
+They also show how to generalize this technique to calibrate (i) models that combine stochastic interest rates, stochastic dividend yield, local stochastic volatility, and local correlation; and (ii) single-asset path-dependent volatility models.
 Numerical results show the wide variety of calibrated local correlations and give insight on a difficult (still unsolved) problem: find lower bounds/upper bounds on general multi-asset option prices given the whole surfaces of implied volatilities of a basket and its constituents.

 T. Hurd: Illiquidity and Insolvency Cascades in the Interbank Network

 Abstract: This talk will focus on some issues that arise when trying to gain a mathematical understanding of financial systemic risk.
 What are the most important attributes of the interbank network that determine its resilience to the cascading of financial shocks that are the definition of systemic risk?
 One point of view is that “toy models” of systemic risk, especially if amenable to exact probabilistic analysis, are the appropriate starting point in understanding such complex adapted systems.
 This approach can be useful, for example, in mapping out how network stability depends on behavioural assumptions, key structural parameters, and other model variables, and can serve as a guide to applying slower, possibly surer, Monte Carlo methods.
-I will present a rather intricate solvable model of “double cascades” that result when normal banks can become either stressed (illiquid) or insolvent.
+He will present a rather intricate solvable model of “double cascades” that result when normal banks can become either stressed (illiquid) or insolvent.
 How does this model work, how useful is it, and what are some of the conclusions that can be drawn from it?